Tanner “Tan” Brantley is an advocate of black environmentalism: intersectionality and intentionality for environmental action.

 A green roof permit program would encourage developers to incorporate, among other green initiatives, green roofs in any new or old building they are developing.
 “A green roof is a layer of vegetation planted over a waterproofing system that is installed on top of a flat or slightly–sloped roof.
 Green roofs are also known as vegetative or eco-roofs.”
 These may include grass, shrubs, or even trees.
 Outside of providing a protective layer that shades the building from direct sunlight, green roofs utilize the natural process of evapotranspiration to cool the surrounding air.

 Evapotranspiration is “the movement of water from the soil both by evaporation and by transpiration, the process by which water exits through pores in the leaves of plants.
-It takes energy to turn the liquid water into vapor, and the process of evapotranspiration therefore cools the plant.”
+It takes energy to turn the liquid water into vapor, and the process of evapotranspiration, therefore, cools the plant.”
 Green roofs take advantage of the direct sunlight in a way that keeps all of that same energy from being transferred into the building.
 Less heat being transferred into the building reduces the need for air conditioning.
-Green roofs have been proven to reduce the transfer of heat from the exterior to the interior of a building as much as 72% and a decrease in temperature as much as 30 to 40 °F. Cooling the interior of the building results in less air conditioning being used.
+Green roofs have been proven to reduce the transfer of heat from the exterior to the interior of a building by as much as 72% and a decrease in temperature by as much as 30 to 40 °F. Cooling the interior of the building results in less air conditioning being used.

 In addition to reducing pollutants by lowering the energy demand, green roofs can remove pollutants from the air.
 “Plants on green roofs can capture airborne pollutants, atmospheric deposition, and also filter noxious gases.”
 In a 2018 EPA case study that examined a large-scale green roof project in Kansas City and the surrounding area, it was estimated that nine counties would experience reductions totaling 734 pounds of SO2, 384 pounds of NOx, and 269 tons of CO2 avoided in 2020.